 B.Ed.
 (Manitoba) Director of University Counselling, Physics

 Rick Rodrigues has been at Brentwood since 2002, another convert to West Coast living who arrived from Winnipeg where he had received his B.Ed. from the University of Manitoba.
 A man of many talents, Mr. Rodrigues can be found in the lab theatrically teaching the beauty of physics or in the University Counselling office passionately advising senior students in their post-secondary pursuits.
 Singer, actor, physicist, counselor: Mr. Rodrigues is a true Renaissance man about the campus.
 Mr. Rodrigues lives in Privett House as the '3rd Man' with his lovely wife Jennifer and son Edward.

 B.A.
-(Trent) Head of Rowing, Science Lab Assistant, Administrative Assistant
+(Trent), Science Lab Assistant, Administrative Assistant, Rowing

 B.Sc.
 (WSU), RFA Allard House, Rowing